Credit card processing and accepting card payments explained. We run through everything you need to know in this straightforward guide.

 2.5% for payments manually keyed-in to the Point of Sale App, Square Invoices, and Virtual Terminal

-1.9% for European cards and 2.9% for non-European cards for our online payment products, including Square eCommerce API, Online Store, Checkout Links and purchases of Digital Gift Cards
+1.4% + 25p for transactions with UK cards and 2.5% + 25p for transactions with non-UK cards for our online payment products, including Square eCommerce API, Online Store, Checkout Links and purchases of Digital Gift Cards.

 To accept credit in-person card payments with Square, you just need a credit card reader.